verdaccio/website/website/blog/2019-09-30-verdaccio-430-release.md

 title: Release 4.3.0
 ---

 Verdaccio keeps growing thanks to their users.
-This release is a minor one we do every month, for further [information about our releases can be read here](https://github.com/verdaccio/contributing/blob/master/RELEASES.md).
+This release is a minor one we do every month, further [information about our releases can be read here](https://github.com/verdaccio/contributing/blob/master/RELEASES.md).

 Furthermore, the info about the release is also available [at GitHub releases page](https://github.com/verdaccio/verdaccio/releases/tag/v4.3.0).